 National Indian Child Welfare Association’s most popular training, Positive Indian Parenting (PIP) prepares tribal and non-tribal child welfare personnel to train American Indian and Alaska Native parents using a culturally-specific approach.
 The materials presented during this two- or three-day training draw on the strengths of historic Indian child-rearing practices and blends traditional values with contemporary skills.
 Storytelling, cradleboards, harmony, lessons of nature, behavior management, and the use of praise are discussed.

 The Positive Indian Parenting curriculum is taught using a train-the-trainer model.
-A lead trainer from the National Indian Child Welfare Association instructs facilitators from individual tribes to train their colleagues.
+A lead trainer from the National Indian Child Welfare Association (NICWA) instructs facilitators from individual tribes to train their colleagues.
 The program is then administered within each tribe by the trained staff.

 This Positive Indian Parenting curriculum is designed to provide a brief, practical, and culturally specific training program for Indian parents.